KatrixReloaded/SoliditySecurityNotes/FOUNDRY_NOTES.md

 If actually deploying to, for example, Sepolia, we would also add `--verify --etherscan-api-key`.
 Type `cast wallet list` to check the list of wallets.
 (Can also go to home directory, then `cd ./foundry/keystores/`, then `ls` to see list of keystores.)
-Then type `cat <wallet_name>` to see the encrypted version of the private key which follows ERC-2335.
+Then type `cast <wallet_name>` to see the encrypted version of the private key which follows ERC-2335.

 ## **Call and send with Command-line**